mmanco/project-socora/README.md

 - `content.html` (rendered HTML) or `content.txt` for non-HTML text
 - `metadata.json` with URL, final URL, status, title, timestamp, content type, links, and any downloaded file references
-- `text_content.json` listing text nodes in order of appearance for the page
+- `content.json` listing content elements (text nodes and embeds) in order of appearance for the page

 Downloaded files are stored under `output/files/<RUN_ID>/` by default (override with `-s FILES_STORE=...`).
 Metadata includes the `files` array; each `path` is prefixed with `<RUN_ID>/...` so it is relative to `output/files/`.